Michelle Howles, director, Affinity Leasing discusses what the salary sacrifice changes will mean for employers and HR professionals

-What does this mean to those responsible for existing salary sacrifice car schemes and businesses thinking of pursuing this employee benefit?
-Earlier this year, HM Revenue and Customs (HMRC) published a consultation paper looking at the salary sacrifice and flexible benefits available, such as cash alternatives in lieu of taking a company car.
-Hammond last week backed recent HMRC proposals for a crackdown on salary sacrifice schemes and the announcement is aimed at addressing the rising costs and Income Tax and National Insurance contributions payable on such schemes.
+Vehicle finance specialist Affinity Leasing explains that earlier this year, HM Revenue and Customs (HMRC) published a consultation paper looking at the salary sacrifice and flexible benefits available, such as cash alternatives in lieu of taking a company car.
+Hammond last week, backed recent HMRC proposals for a crackdown on salary sacrifice schemes and the announcement is aimed at addressing the rising costs and Income Tax and National Insurance contributions payable on such schemes.

-However, for those responsible for existing salary sacrifice car schemes or those thinking of offering this benefit to their staff, this is a cause for concern.
-For businesses of all sizes and anyone with a staff salary sacrifice car scheme in place, they can now move it to Affinity Leasing free of charge, and they will no longer be restricted or tied due to previous scheme constraints.
+However, for those responsible for existing salary sacrifice car schemes or those thinking of offering this benefit to their staff, this is a cause for concern because cars with such restrictive emission rules may not suit many drivers.
+For businesses of all sizes and anyone with a staff salary sacrifice car scheme in place, they can now move it to Affinity Leasing free of charge, and they will no longer be restricted to vehicles with such prohibitive rules or tied due to previous scheme constraints.

 For those responsible for salary sacrifice car schemes already, our scheme is quick and easy to set up, has minimum administration and can supply a wide variety of makes and models to suit the needs of the driver without needing to be restricted by the CO2 emissions of the vehicle or the cost to the driver of BIK tax.